yourselfthere/deskApp/README.md

 - Click On Clone a Repo
 - Paste the github url link in the repository location
 - Set the path where you want to clone this repo
-- It will have a name of 'slidelybrocode' by default you can set whatever you like, click on clone.
+- It will have a name of 'deskApp' by default you can set whatever you like, click on clone.
 - in the search solution explorer you will have :

    -Solution 'slidelybro' (2 of 2 projects)